usdot-fhwa-stol/carma-utils/sensorlib/ReadMe.md

 The sensor library provides a proxy sensor for the CARLA simulator, exposing additional features.

-This new feature is provided to enable vulnerable road user detection using a LIDAR sensor in the context of a CARLA-driven simulation.
-The data is intended to feed into a CARMA V2X system for data fusion with other sensors and action by CARMA platform vehicles.
+This new feature is provided to enable object detection for CDASim deployment using CARLA's existing sensor and object representation.
+The data will be feed to the CARMA-Platform via the CARLA CARMA Integration tool, and to CDASim to expose the data to other integrated simulators or software systems under test.

 The SimulatedSensor acts as a wrapper to the CARLA Semantic Lidar Sensor, capturing the data and performing post-processing to generate a list of detected objects upon request.
 The primary reason for processing data from CARLA